Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 There's a "quick shot combo" in which you block then throw a knife/shoot, point blank at someone.
 But there's a borough chief that is happy to take 10+ close-range bullets to the stomach because logic.
 I think it's only one of the lower-level ones, oddly.
 Update: other borough leaders are into the endless-bullet situation.
 Rubbish code, probably.
 "Oh right, the quick shot."

 When you enter the street event to protect someone from "criminals," after you kill and start looting them the person you rescued will shout "stop, thief!"
 Ungrateful wretch.
 There's a lot of little things like this: try whistling while you're delivering a bit of dialogue, for example.
 The oddest is when one of your own Rooks calls you out for looting.
-"Uh, that's how we do things 'round here, Jerry."
+"Uh, how exactly do you think you're getting paid, Jerry."

 Kill someone, come back a half-minute later and a crowd has gathered.
 "Help, murder!"
 Problem is, the body has despawned, so ten, twenty people are gathered around nothing.
 Or a hat, really.
 The hats don't despawn, usually.
 Sometimes I'll be on my way to Important Event and will cut through an intersection with seven, fifteen hats.
 "Oh right, this is when murders."